Angela Lambert

-Angela Maria Lambert (née Helps; 14 April 1940 – 26 September 2007) was a British journalist, art critic, and author.
+Angela Maria Lambert (née Helps; 14 April 1940 – 26 September 2007) was a British journalist and author.
 She is best known for her novels A Rather English Marriage and Kiss and Kin, the latter of which won the Romantic Novel of the Year Award.

 Biography

 Lambert was born Angela Maria Helps to an English civil servant and a German-born housewife.
 She was unhappy when sent to Wispers School, a girls' boarding school in Sussex, where by the age of 12 she had decided that she wanted to be a writer.
 She went to St Hilda's College, Oxford, where she read politics, philosophy and economics.